When you hear “warehouse automation,” what do you think?

 How you install your automation equipment matters just as much as what you buy.

 “Think about when someone builds you a house.
-They can use the greatest shingles, siding, and widows possible.
+They can use the greatest shingles, siding, and windows possible.
 But if they do a garbage job installing it, leaks will come through everywhere because they didn’t put it together right,” says Tony.
 “The way you put everything together is as important or more important than the components themselves.”

 5. Automation isn’t: Smart.